varadwavare/A2A/README.md

 Features

+0. Map Display
 1. Search functionality
 2. Location pinning (retrieves the co ordinates on top of the screen)
-3. Map panning and zooming
+3. User interaction (Map panning and zooming)
-4. Responsive application
+4. Responsive design